 Jaw nerve pain is the least common type of jaw pain, and the hardest to treat.
 In this pain, nerves in your jaw are experiencing pressure from your jaws or jaw muscles.
 It can cause sharp, stabbing, electric pains.
 Or it can cause numbness or tingling in your jaws.
 Incidentally, this is how TMJ contributes to migraines: putting pressure on the trigeminal nerve, the trigger point for migraines.

-If you would like to learn whether TMJ is responsible for your jaw pain, please call (615) 383-6787 for an appointment with Dr. Kent White at the Center for Advanced Dentistry today.
+If you would like to learn whether TMJ is responsible for your jaw pain, please call (615) 383-6787 for an appointment with Dr. Forbes at the Center for Advanced Dentistry today.